In this post, you'll learn how to use Authgear with your Ionic project using the Authgear Ionic SDK.

 To follow this guide seamlessly, make sure to have the following:

-In this part, you'll learn how to configure an Authgear application so that you can use it in your Ionic project.
+In this part, you'll learn how to configure an Authgear client application that you will use in your Ionic project.
 You'll do this by performing the following steps in the Authgear Portal.

 Step 1: Set up an Authgear Application